digital-asset/daml/docs/source/daml/reference/choices.rst

    :caption: Option 2 for specifying choices: controller first

 - ``preconsuming`` keyword.
 Optional.
-- Makes a choice preconsuming: the contract is archived before the body of the exercise is executed.
+- Makes a choice pre-consuming: the contract is archived before the body of the exercise is executed.
+- The archival behavior is analogous to the *consuming* default behavior.
-- Contracts created in the choice body are divulged to the signatories and controllers of the contracts as well as to the observers of the contract on which the choice was exercised.
+- Unlike what happens the in *consuming* default behavior, though, contracts created in the choice body are divulged only to their respective signatories and controllers and not to the observers of the contract on which the choice was exercised.

 Postconsuming choices
 *********************